Cookies on the SIM Sherpa website

 at sky.com

-Sky offer lots of free WiFi hotspots around the UK, which are handy for saving data on the go.
-However, anyone can access these, not just Sky Mobile users.
-So it’s not really a benefit of joining Sky.
+Sky offer a big network of free WiFi hotspots around the country.
+These are helpful for saving a bit of data on the go.
+But anyone can use these, not just Sky users.
+So it’s not an exclusive benefit for joining Sky.

 Tethering is also allowed without limits, letting you turn your phone into a personal hotspot to connect non-data devices to.
 But this will eat your data quicker and Sky don’t offer unlimited data plans.

-Call forwarding is also allowed on Sky Mobile, meaning you can forward incoming calls onto a different number.
-This is convenient if you want to keep your SIM free from receiving calls.
+Call forwarding is also included on every Sky plan which lets you forward incoming calls to another number.
+This is handy if you don’t want to be bothered by calls on your SIM.

 Visual voicemail is also available on Sky Mobile.
 This lets you sort through your voicemails individually on-screen rather than listening through all of them.
 You can also customise your voicemail message.